Share this article If you liked this article share it with your friends.

 Personal accounts

-Monese has fewer different account plans with various monthly fees.
-It offers three tiers.
-The Regular account is free, unlike other Monese accounts.
+The Simple account is free, unlike other Monese accounts.
 With this account plan, you can set up direct debits and get access to basic services but no privileges.

 The monthly fee of the Classic account is GBP 5,95.
-If you choose it, you pay up to 0.5% less in international transfer fees.
+If you choose it, you pay 0.5%< for international transfer fees.
 You also get personal insurance, purchase protection, and higher withdrawal limits.
-You also get a free debit card.
+You also get a debit card with free top-ups.

 The highest account tier is Premium.
 It costs GBP 14.95 per month.
-With this account, you can make international payments and withdraw more money than usual.
+With this account, you can make international payments and withdraw more money than usual and more free services.
 In addition, your selection will be a priority for Monese.

-Revolut has four different service plans.
 The first Standard account is free.
 Unfortunately, if you choose a free Revolut account, you will not receive any privileges, and strict restrictions will apply.
-In addition, Standard account holders can still set up direct debits.
+However, Standard account holders can still set up direct debits.

-The Plus account costs GBP 2.99 per month.
-With this plan, you get extra shopping protection, priority service, and free card delivery.
+The Plus account costs GBP 7.99 per month.
+With this plan, you get extra spending protection, priority service, and free card delivery.
 Also, there is an option to use it even if you are under 18.

 The third tier account is Premium.
 It has a monthly fee of GBP 6,99.
 With this account, you get the following: